scottgl9/ios_ssl_proxy/docs/unknown_values.md

 Binary file /var/mobile/Library/Caches/com.apple.mediastream.mstreamd/Cache.db matches Binary file /var/mobile/Library/Passes/PaymentWebServiceContext.archive matches

+## NOTE: iPhone 5 doesn't have a MobileEquipmentIdentifier if it is the GSM version, so if the device being spoofed has an MEID, make sure and insert MEID

 ### ADSID - advertising Identifier (used by ASIdentifierManager class)
 Description: value which seems to be static UUID per account, appears to be same for any iOS device